kdybkowski/bank-transactions-analysis/README.md

    ```

 ## Dataset
-The dataset used for this project is stored in a compressed .zip file for efficient storage and to comply with file size constraints on GitHub.
+The dataset used for this project is stored in a compressed .rar file for efficient storage and to comply with file size constraints on GitHub.

 File location: data/bank_transactions.csv.zip
-Compression format: ZIP
+Compression format: RAR

-How to Extract the Dataset

 Before running the project, extract the dataset in the data/ folder!